FelixOnline/v2/content/articles/2014-6-6-higher-education-fees-debate-free-education.md

  - /comment/4661/higher-education-fees-debate---free-education
 imported: true
 comments:
+ - value: >
- - We also facing the same issue here in South Africa
+     We also facing the same issue here in South Africa.

 # Article Taxonomies
 categories: